ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache.Chaos/docs/README.md

 ## 📦 This package

-This package contains [chaos-related](https://en.wikipedia.org/wiki/Chaos_engineering) utilities and implementations of various componenets (like a distributed cache or a backplane), useful for things like testing dependent components' behaviour in a controlled failing environment.
+This package contains [chaos-related](https://en.wikipedia.org/wiki/Chaos_engineering) utilities and implementations of various componenets (like a distributed cache or a backplane), useful for things like testing dependent components' behavior in a controlled failing environment.